intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Chronos/Overview/chronos.md

 ---
 ### **4 Forecasting**

 Time Series Forecasting uses the history to predict the future.
-There're two ways to do Forecasting:
+There're two ways to do forecasting:

-- Use AutoTS Pipeline
+- Use AutoTS pipeline
 - Use Standalone Forecaster pipeline

 #### **4.1 Use AutoTS Pipeline (with AutoML)**